By David F. Kramer

 When it comes to keeping your home clean, there are many things you can do to either pick up cast-off dog hair or keep it from becoming a problem in the first place.
 According to Rozanski, it’s always a good idea to keep furniture and other desired areas covered with a throw or sheet, but vacuuming is your best weapon in the fight against dog hair.
-While a conventional vacuum can be used, there are special devices and attachments that are designed to deal with pet fur, which can make the job easier.
+While a conventional vacuum can be used, there are special dog vacuums with devices and attachments that are designed to deal with pet fur, which can make the job easier.

 Using Air Filters to Control Pet Hair in the Home